 They are not the kind of book shelve speakers that are used for ambient noise but the ones to let you dive into music.

-The Two Way, Single Speaker for the Mono Setup
+The Three Way, Single Speaker for the Mono Setup

 The enclosure is a 70L box of slot (5cm X 25cm) vented type.